aspartate/personal_website/content/blog/Avatarm.md

 ![.](images/avatarm/ABC-1.jpg)
 ![.](images/avatarm/ABC-2.jpg)

+[//]: # "As of today (4/27), I am approximately 2 weeks away from the final presentation.
+I plan to leave a week for making the promo video and polishing up my documentation, so I need to finish building by May 7th.
+I plan to finish the output arm by the end of this Friday, and work on the input arm (which will be simpler and incorporate the potentiometers) through the weekend.
+This would conclude the minimal viable product, which is a robot arm that can be remotely controlled via a teaching arm.
+Depending on how well I meet this timeline, there are 2 potential upgrades I plan to make to this project.
+One is to figure out a way to record the position of the arm over a duration of time and replay them, so the arm can be 'taught'.
+Another is to use gyroscope/accelerometer sensors (such as the MPU6050) to detect the orientation of various joints of my own arm and use that information to control the orientation of the Avatarm.)"

 Although the Avatarm is nearing completion, it's still missing the wrist joint.
 On the real KUKA KR150, the wrist joint actually has two axes of rotation:

 ![.](images/avatarm/wrist-model.png)